thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

 # Thin Edge Event

 Events on thin-edge.io can be used to trigger signals when some event happens in the system.
-For example, a person entering a room or someone logging into a machine/website can all be represnted as events.
+For example, a person entering a room or someone logging into a machine/website can all be represented as events.
 Events are stateless and hence are processed as and when they occur.
 They don't represent state but can be used to represent state changes.
 An event can't be updated/cleared once its triggered, unlike alarms that are cleared explicitly after processing.